 You probably don’t need an introduction to mosquitos.
 Surprisingly, this common insect is also rated #1 on the list of the most dangerous insects in the world due to diseases they spread.
 They typically live in warmer climates and come out to feed on human blood once it starts to get dark.

 Wonder why you only hear crickets at night?
 These jumping insects are nocturnal, so they’re most active during the night.
 They spend the day inside cracks or under bark and leaf litter, as well as many other hiding spaces.
 At night, they emerge to search for food and mates (their chirp is actually a mating call).
 Some types of crickets have wings, but most aren’t able to fly.
-Although they often get stuck inside homes or businesses, they’re generally harmless because they can rarely puncture human skin.
+Although they often get stuck inside homes, they’re generally harmless because they can rarely puncture human skin.
 Some can jump up to 3 feet high!

 Kissing bugs are another type of nocturnal insects that spread deadly diseases.
-They sleep during the day and typically bite humans in their sleep (they’re calling kissing bugs because they often bite around the mouth or other areas of the face).
+They sleep during the day and typically bite humans in their sleep (they’re called kissing bugs because they often bite around the mouth or other areas of the face).
 They can transmit Chagas, which kills thousands of people every year.
 They can also transmit a parasite called Trypanosoma Cruzi.
 Kissing bugs are found in warm Southern areas of the United States as well as Mexico, Central America, and South America.

-The most common centipedes are house centipedes – most other larger species live in tropical areas.
+The most common centipedes are house centipedes – most larger species live in tropical areas.
 Although their name implies they have 100 legs, house centipedes can have anywhere from 15 to 177 legs.
 Many people are scared of these speedy, creepy insects.
 However, a house centipede is actually a sign you may have another problem on your hands.
-They only enter homes to search for prey (they prey on other insects like cockroaches, termites, and others.
+They only enter homes to search for prey (they prey on insects like cockroaches, termites, and others).